-Did you know?
-Many people have liver diseases like hepatitis C virus and hepatitis B virus.
-From infections, genetics, weak immune system, alcohol and accumulating fat, there are many things that lead to liver diseases.
-The liver is a vitally important organ which does a variety of essential tasks, from producing proteins, storing vitamins to breaking down harmful toxins.
+Did you know many people have liver diseases like hepatitis C virus and hepatitis B virus?
+From infections, genetics, weak immune system, alcohol, and accumulating fat, there are many things that lead to liver diseases.
+The liver is a vitally important organ that does a variety of essential tasks, from producing proteins, storing vitamins to breaking down harmful toxins.

 Therefore, it is essential to take care of your liver.
-Some of the ways to do that is by consuming healthy foods for the liver.
+Some of the ways to do that are by consuming healthy foods for the liver.

-Here is a roundup of such foods that detoxifies, removes fat accumulation and improves the performance of your liver.
+Here is a roundup of such foods that detoxify, removes fat accumulation, and improves the performance of your liver.

 The University of Naples Federico II found that coffee can lower the risk of a common type of liver cancer, and can be useful in liver disease and inflammation.
 Moreover, coffee can help prevent the buildup of fat and collagen on the liver.

 Like coffee, tea can also benefit the health of your liver.
 Green and black tea improves the quality of enzymes in the liver.
 Green tea is packed with antioxidants that work to protect the body from the free radicals causing damage and inflammation.
 The same antioxidants have also been found to support liver function and protect the liver from the effects of toxic substances like alcohol.

 According to a Japanese study conducted on 1371 men aged over 40 years, the researchers found that intake of green tea may "act protectively against cardiovascular disease and disorders of the liver."

 The Kurume University School of Medicine found that intake of green tea can minimize oxidative stress and fat deposits in the liver.
 Besides, people who consume green tea are less likely to have liver cancer, according to a Chinese study.
 A mice study established that black tea extract may treat the negative effects of a high-fat diet on the liver.